PUBLICATION ETHIC

 Complaint

-Authors who may have complaints about their interactions with WoH Journal should send an e-mail to the Editor-in-Chief to: nurfardiansyah.bur@gmail.com
+Authors who may have complaints about their interactions with INAJOH should send an e-mail to the Editor-in-Chief to: nurfardiansyah.bur@gmail.com